 Continuous air sampling devices should be installed along with smoke detectors for added protection.
-This not only ensures that your air quality is at a normal, safe level, but it can improve the effectiveness of your fire alarm system, too.
+Air sampling not only ensures that your air quality is at a normal, safe level, but it can improve the effectiveness of your fire alarm system, too.

-Thousands of fires are caused by gas pipeline leaks every year; but before a flame ignites, particles from this gas could be detected by continuous air sampling devices.
+Thousands of fires are caused by gas pipeline leaks every year, but before a flame ignites, particles from this gas can be detected by continuous air sampling devices.
 This could help to prevent a fire from starting altogether.

 3. Area of Rescue Voice Service

 It is not enough to simply have an alarm go off in your house/office if a fire starts.
 If you are trapped in a room, you need a communication system to communicate with emergency services.

 This is typically more common in fire alarm systems for businesses, particularly customized solutions installed in larger buildings.
 These are often found in elevators so occupants can speak directly to emergency services if the elevator is not moving, or they are trapped inside during a fire.